kodedphp/container/README.md

 }
 ```

+### Wire All The Things

 This is the bootstrapping / wiring application module
+(or container's "configuration" class) where all known dependencies
+are binded and shared

 ```php
 class BlogModule implements DIModule {
     public function configure(DIContainer $container): void {